Home » Our Traditions » The Nativity Fast: Philip’s Fast

 One of the lesser known fasting cycles occurs in Eastern Catholic churches and begins on November 15 and ends Christmas Eve.

-Many people recognize Advent as the approach of Christmas.
+Many people associate Advent with the approach of Christmas.
 Advent is the title given to the four weeks prior to Christmas in the Latin rite of the Catholic church.
-But there is a another tradition called the Nativity Fast.
+But there is another tradition called the Nativity Fast.
 Nativity Fast is a spiritual practice followed in Eastern Christian churches.

 • It is a time set aside to spiritually prepare for the birth of our Lord Jesus Christ.